Pain relief showdown: gabapentin vs clonidine after spine surgery

 Summary

 This study tested whether gabapentin or clonidine works better for pain after spinal surgery.
 90 adults aged 18-60 having one or two-level lumbar laminectomy took part.
-Pain was measured using a standard 0-10 scale.
-The goal was to find which drug provides better relief.
+Pain was measured using a standard 0-10 scale, and anxiety was also tracked.
+The goal is to find which medicine offers better relief for post-operative pain.

 Get updates